 Why and how should I connect with trees that symbolize death?

 You should connect with trees if you want to enhance your connection with the afterlife, if you want to process the death of someone dear to you or if you would like to become aware of death in general.
-For example, if you struggle with accepting death, connecting with trees that symbolize death can work amazingly for you.
+For example, connecting with trees that symbolize death can work amazingly for you if you struggle with accepting death.

 Below, you’ll find a few suggestions for you to use as inspiration.
 Make sure you choose a way that resonates with you the most involving practices you feel comfortable with.
 There is no right or wrong.
 Simply use your instinct and do what feels best for you!

 Spend some time under that tree